krusynth/digitalpolicy/README.md

 Pages with `toc: true` in the front matter will automatically create a table of contents at the top of the page when combined with `layout: law` or `layout: document` **only**.
 This is useful for very long pages.

 Browsing through the source, you will find stub pages for content that we have not yet completed.
 Feel free to add to these as well!

+References to laws & policies should generally be linked to official government sources whenever possible. [uscode.house.gov](https://uscode.house.gov/) is the preferred option for the US Code, [www.ecfr.gov](https://www.ecfr.gov/) for federal regulations, [congress.gov](https://www.congress.gov/) for laws, [whitehouse.gov](https://whitehouse.gov) for federal policies/executive orders, and so on.

 ### Acronyms & Icons